pawan92/the-odin-project-blog/README.md

-# The Odin Project

-This is the repo for the blog page on TheOdinProject.com

 ##This project

 This project is a duel effort of [Jarod (Memj)](https://github.com/memj) and [Pawan](https://github.com/pawan92) with the goal of creating an internal blog for The Odin Project.